Those hungry little ring-tailed lemurs of Madagascar

 This week on The Sound Kitchen, you’ll hear the answer to the question about the ring-tailed lemurs of Madagascar.
 There’s “On This Day”, listener news, music chosen by Amir Manzoor from Khanpur, Pakistan – and of course, the new quiz question.
 Just click on the arrow in the photo above and enjoy!

 Hello everyone!
 Welcome to The Sound Kitchen weekly podcast, published every Saturday.
 You’ll hear the winner’s names announced and the week’s quiz question, along with all the other ingredients you have grown accustomed to: your letters and essays, “On This Day”, quirky facts and news, interviews, and great music … so be sure and listen every week.

 For our DX enthusiast and shortwave listener friends: I am sad to announce we no longer have a shortwave frequency.
 Maybe, if enough of you write, we can have Paris Live broadcast on shortwave.
-Send an e-mail to the email@example.com if you would like to hear RFI English on shortwave.
-Be sure you include your country and why shortwave is important to you, inability to get on the internet, no FM near you.
+Send an e-mail to firstname.lastname@example.org if you would like to hear RFI English on shortwave.
+Be sure you include your country and why shortwave is important to you – inability to get on the internet, no FM near you …

 In the past, we’ve had reception reports from Algeria, Australia, Bangladesh, Brazil, Bulgaria, Canada, China, Columbia, Cuba, Denmark, Estonia, Finland, Germany, India, Indonesia, Israel, Italy, Japan, Kazakhstan, Latvia, Lithuania, the Netherlands, New Zealand, Nigeria, Norway, Pakistan, Peru, Poland, Portugal, Russia, Sierra Leone, Slovenia, Spain, Sweden, the United Arab Emirates, Ukraine, the UK and the US.
 And that’s just from people who are requesting QSLs, not the listeners who have counted on hearing us via shortwave because that is the only way they can listen to RFI English.
 Please write if you would like to hear RFI English on shortwave.